 Our platform features out-of-the-box analytics, which means you won’t need IT or development support in order to get basic analytics on your site.
 It’s worth noting that Brightspot also has integrations with other analytics providers such as Omniture and Google Analytics.
 Whether you use Brightspot’s out-of-the-box offering or integrate with another service, the analytics functionality provides powerful tools to monitor your site’s metrics and, in turn, make better-informed programming decisions.

 Why Publishers Love Brightspot

 Brightspot’s low-code, lightweight framework makes innovation, customization and scalability a reality for today's fast-moving publishers.
-Whether optimizing an article page, as highlighted above, or building out a microsite, our partners tell us that the platform’s powerful search functionality, RTE, preview and these other features of the Content Business Platform distinguish Brightspot as a powerful, next-gen content platform.
+Whether optimizing an article page, as highlighted above, or building out a microsite, our partners tell us that the platform’s powerful search functionality, RTE, preview and these other features of the CMS distinguish Brightspot as a powerful, next-gen content platform.